 The Civil Division also represents the interests of the United States in bankruptcy proceedings, mortgage foreclosures, land condemnations, and commitment actions against mentally ill and dangerous federal inmates.
 In addition, the Division includes the Asset Forfeiture Unit, which works to forfeit property used in the commission of a crime or held by defendants as proceeds of criminal activity.
 The Civil Division is also home to the Financial Litigation Unit, which seeks collection of criminal fines and restitution, civil penalties, and defaulted government loans, including federally insured student loans.

-The Appellate Division, overseen by Assistant U.S. Attorney James E. Lackner, monitors the work done by the U.S. Attorney's Office in the Eighth Circuit Court of Appeals.
-Almost all guilty verdicts and many sentences from both trials and plea agreements are appealed to the Circuit Court.
+The Appellate Division, overseen by Appellate Chief James E. Lackner, monitors the work done by the U.S. Attorney's Office in the Eighth Circuit Court of Appeals in both criminal and civil appeals.
+Many guilty verdicts and sentences from both trials and plea agreements are appealed to the Circuit Court.
 Because comparatively few cases are heard by the U.S. Supreme Court, the Office's work in the Eighth Circuit is very important, as the Eighth Circuit decides the law for this district and districts in six other states as well.

 The Division is responsible for reviewing all appellate court briefs, writing some briefs, and overseeing moot court, which prepares Assistant U.S. Attorneys for oral arguments before the Eighth Circuit Court of Appeals.
 The Appellate Division is also responsible for informing the lawyers in the Office of new developments in the law.